schulle4u/yellow-extensions-schulle4u/radioboss/README.md

 `RadiobossId` = Currently this are the last two digits of your port number (example: `10`).
 `RadiobossMount` = The mountpoint of your stream without leading slash (example: `stream`).
 `RadiobossListeners` = Show listener count in nowplaying widget (default: `0`).
+`RadiobossTrackCount` = Number of recently played songs (10 - 20, default: 10).
-`RadioBossStyle` = Default CSS class to use, e.g. left, center, right.
+`RadiobossStyle` = Default CSS class to use, e.g. left, center, right.

 To obtain your server configuration, log into your RadioBoss cloud account and click on the information tab.